magentabusiness/magentabusiness.github.io/_includes/templates/install/windows-java-install.md

-ThingsBoard service is running on Java 11.
+IoT Hub service is running on Java 11.
 Follow this instructions to install OpenJDK 11.

  * Visit [Open JDK Download Page](https://adoptopenjdk.net/index.html) to download latest **OpenJDK 11 (LTS)** MSI package.
  * Run the downloaded MSI package and follow the instructions.